Purifying Shampoo: Investigating Shampoo's Heuristics by Decomposing its Preconditioner: Controlling the approximation error induced by stale eigenbases

+We can leverage this observation to define a unified criterion for skipping the eigenbasis computation and terminating the warm-started QR algorithm.
+Diagonalizing $\hat{\mLambda}_{\mL_t}$ gives an approximation of $\mL_t$, specifically, $\hat{\mL}_t = \hat{\mQ}_{\mL_{t - 1}} \diag( \hat{\mLambda}_{\mL_t} ) \hat{\mQ}_{\mL_{t - 1}}^\transpose$.\footnote{$\diag(\cdot)$ takes a vector/matrix and returns a diagonal matrix with the vector/matrix's diagonal on its diagonal.} We can bound the relative error of this approximation induced by the stale eigenbasis, or equivalently the relative error in the Frobenius norm of the off-diagonal entries of $\hat{\mLambda}_{\mL_t}$, which is cheaper to compute:

 This condition provides a guarantee of the quality of the eigendecomposition approximation.
-If the condition is satisfied, we set $\hat{\mQ}_{\mL_t} = \hat{\mQ}_{\mL_{t - 1}}$.
-Otherwise, we can run the QR algorithm until the condition is satisfied to refine the eigenbasis and set this to $\hat{\mQ}_{\mL_t}$.
-A complete pseudocode of the algorithm is provided in \Cref{app:algorithms-pseudocode}, \Cref{alg:adaptive-qr-iteration}.
+If the condition is satisfied, we reuse the previous eigenbasis $\hat{\mQ}_{\mL_t} = \hat{\mQ}_{\mL_{t - 1}}$; otherwise, we refine it through the QR algorithm until the criterion is met.
+A complete pseudocode is provided in \Cref{app:algorithms-pseudocode}, \Cref{alg:adaptive-qr-iteration}.
 Note that evaluating the approximate eigenvalues $\hat{\mLambda}_{\mL_t}$ at the first step requires two matrix multiplications, which is significantly cheaper than computing a step of the QR algorithm.